Adriane Johnson

-Adriane Johnson is an American politician and attorney serving as a member of the Illinois Senate from the 30th district.
+Adriane Johnson is an American politician serving as a member of the Illinois Senate from the 30th district.
 Johnson assumed office on October 11, 2020, succeeding Terry Link.
-The 30th district includes all or part of the municipalities of Beach Park, Buffalo Grove, Green Oaks, Lincolnshire, Mundelein, North Chicago, Riverwoods, Wheeling, Vernon Hills and Waukegan.
+The 30th district includes all or part of the municipalities of Beach Park, Buffalo Grove, Green Oaks, Libertyville, Lincolnshire, Mundelein, North Chicago, Riverwoods, Wheeling, Vernon Hills and Waukegan.

 Education

 Johnson earned a Bachelor of Liberal Studies from Columbia College Chicago and a Master of Jurisprudence in business law from the Loyola University Chicago School of Law.

 Career

 Following her education, she joined the Illinois Association of Park Districts' (IAPD) Board of Trustees in 2015 and served two years as vice chair and one year as chair-elect.

 She was appointed to the Illinois Senate on October 11, 2020, succeeding Terry Link.
 Johnson is the first African-American state senator to represent Lake County, Illinois.
 She has continued to serve on the Buffalo Grove Park Board following her appointment until the end of her board term.

 As of July 2022, Senator Johnson is a member of the following Illinois Senate committees: